backend-development/backend-development-textbook/source/testing.md

 `visit` is capybaras method for making a HTTP request just as the browser would.

 #### Testing a form

-Syste tests are black box tests: we only interact with the app through the web browser, and have no "inside knowledge" about the app.
+System tests are black box tests: we only interact with the app through the web browser, and have no "inside knowledge" about the app.

 Some helper methods: